usnistgov/FIPS201/_FIPS201/authentication.md

 Either biometric can be read from the card following cardholder-to-card (CTC) authentication using a PIN supplied by the cardholder.
 These PIV biometrics are designed to support a cardholder-to-external system (CTE) authentication mechanism through a match-off-card scheme.
-The following subsections define two authentication schemes that make use of the PIV biometrics.^31
+The following subsections define two authentication schemes that make use of the PIV biometrics.[^bioreaders]

 Some characteristics of the PIV Biometrics authentication mechanisms (described below) are as follows:

-(^31) As noted in Section 4.2.3.1, neither the fingerprint templates nor the iris images are guaranteed to be present on a PIV Card, since it may not be possible to collect fingerprints from some cardholders and iris images collection is optional.
-When biometric authentication cannot be performed, PKI-AUTH is the recommended alternate authentication mechanism.

 - Strong resistance to use of unaltered card by non-owner since PIN and cardholder biometric are required.